otrv4/otrv4/otrv4.md

 4. Computes `sigma = Auth(Ha, za, {Ha, Hb, Y}, Prof_B || Prof_A || Y || B ||
    gamma)`.
 5. Sends Alice a DRE-Auth Message `psi_2 = (Prof_A, gamma, sigma)`.
-6. At this point, the DAKE is complete for Alice and she:
+6. At this point, the DAKE is complete for Alice:

     ```
     Details: